 Student engagement through partnership

-Partnership is a process for developing engaged student learning and effective learning and teaching enhancement.
-At its heart, partnership is about applying well-evidenced and effective approaches to learning, teaching and assessment with a commitment to open, constructive and continuous dialogue.
+At its heart, true partnership is about applying well-evidenced and effective approaches to learning, teaching and assessment with a commitment to open, constructive and continuous dialogue with our student communities.

 Education for sustainable development